“People came up to me and actually asked if you were sick,” Regina said almost accusingly.

 Perhaps if I had actually tried the clothes on before purchasing them, a salesperson could have given me some criticism.
 However, trying on the clothes at the store wasn’t an option for me.
 I wasn’t mentally prepared to undress and try on clothes that were “handled” by virtue of being handed to me by a salesperson I didn’t know.
 Selecting the right, probably least-handled items that were unlikely to have been tried on by another previous shopper was a process of careful analysis and deduction that a sales person wouldn’t properly conduct.

 Then the “handing me” part was something to avoid as well.
 I reluctantly allowed the cashier to handle the clothes I was to purchase and that was only because there was no way to avoid that, unless I wanted to brave the risks that accompanied petty theft.
 However, I didn’t have to allow a salesperson to handle the items I selected.
 Since I had no choice that a cashier would touch the items I was buying, I carefully choose the cashier.
 The cashier had to be deemed socio-economically advantaged and therefore less likely to have encountered unsavory people among her social circles.
-Essentially I had to be rung up by the quintessential white-priveledged female who appeared healthy – not overly thin (as a gaunt appearance could mean she was an intravenous drug user), and wearing clothes that were no lower in brand and price than Gap.
+My OCD’s idea of what constituted “socio-economically advantaged” is what had been socialized into my subconscious, mostly by media, otherwise I wouldn’t consciously or in good faith ever willingly make that determination and certainly not discriminate toward it.
+But this was OCD – it had be choices and behavioral compulsions that pained me and grated against my good conscience.
+With OCD steering my decisions, I essentially had to be rung up by the quintessential white-priveledged female who appeared healthy – not overly thin (as a gaunt appearance could mean she was an intravenous drug user), and wearing clothes that were no lower in brand and price than Gap.
 Finding a cashier with such specific criteria in a clothing store in Los Angeles was not common.
 So the day I was buying my reunion outfit, I wandered in the clothing store for well over an hour with my carefully inspected clothes guarded in my possession until a cashier with most of the criteria I was looking for came on duty.
 She could ring up my items.

 However that day I was fortunate.
 I didn’t have to wait much more than the hour I already wasted in waiting for the “clean” cashier to assume her shift at the register because there wasn’t anyone else in front of me in line.
 I loitered nearby until I saw her assume the cashier position and then swooped in to be the first in her line.
 The process was exhaustive yes, but absolutely necessary.
 So feeling good that my items to be purchased would stay uncontaminated, I went up to my sought out cashier ready to pay for them.
 They were all within sizes small and slender, so I assumed they wouldn’t be too ill-fitting.
 I was wrong.
 However, before I left the house for the reunion event, I examined myself in the mirror and I didn’t think I looked as gaunt and noticeably thin in my new outfit as others had apparently found me to be.
 I suppose my weight loss was among the few symptoms of my condition I wasn’t very aware of, or chose to be less honest with myself about.